Iceland Expedition

 EXPEDITION HIGHLIGHTS:

-- Drive along Iceland’s stunning South Coast past waterfalls and black sand beaches.
+Drive along Iceland’s stunning South Coast past waterfalls and black sand beaches.

-- Explore Skaftafell National Park and witness floating icebergs at Jökulsárlón Glacier Lagoon.
+Explore Skaftafell National Park and wi tness floating icebergs at Jökulsárlón Glacier Lagoon.

-- Watch geysers erupt and feel the power of Gullfoss waterfall on the Golden Circle route.
+Watch geysers erupt and feel the power of Gullfoss waterfall on the Golden Circle route.

-Begin and end your adventure in vibrant Reykjavik, Iceland’s cultural heart. - Chase waterfalls like Seljalandsfoss and Skógafoss.
+Begin and end your adventure in vibrant Reykjavik, Iceland’s cultural heart.

 Expedition Details